grouprise/grouprise/docs/configuration/options-django.rst

 ``SCORE_CONTENT_AGE``

-  The ordering or groups and users in certain places is based on their activity.
-The ``SCORE_CONTENT_AGE`` settings limits, how old content may be in order to be included in the calculation of this activity score.
+  The ordering of groups and users in certain places is based on their activity.
+The ``SCORE_CONTENT_AGE`` setting limits, how old content may be in order to be included in the calculation of this activity score.
 Older content has no impact at all.
   Defaults to ``100`` days.